Parchive/par3cmdline/windows/README.txt

 When this isn't set, it assumes unlimited RAM size.

  This option will affect some buffer size.
+Mostly the buffer for file access, such like Input Files or PAR files.
 You should set larger value than block size.
+The limit adapts each buffer size independently, instead of total size.

+ This doesn't affect required memory of fixed size.
+Such like, memory for one Block or Matrix.
+For example, it may consume memory for a few blocks, even when you set less limit size.
+Furthermore, 16-bit Reed-Solomon Codes may consume max 2 GB memory for matrix at repair.